Wyoming's newest national monument, established in 1972.

 During the summer, on Friday or Saturday between 11 a.m. and 4 p.m., hike to the fossil research quarry for an introduction of the geology and paleontology of Fossil Basin.

 Monument grounds are open sunrise to sunset.
-The entrance road gate is closed only during severe winter storms.
 The upper road accessing the picnic area, Chicken Creek Nature Trail, and scenic drive closes November 1 until the snow melts, usually by late May.
+Camping is not available.

 How to get there: